Author Index

 Albrecht Wellmer

-Albrecht Wellmer, professor emeritus at the Free University of Berlin, has taught philosophy in Frankfurt am Main, Toronto, New York, Constance and Berlin.
+Albrecht Wellmer, a professor emeritus at the Free University of Berlin, has taught philosophy in Frankfurt am Main, Toronto, New York, Constance, and Berlin.
 His publications include Critical Theory of Society (1971), The Persistence of Modernity (1991), Endgames (1998), Sprachphilosophie (2004), and Versuch uber Musik und Sprache (2009).

 Alexander Welsh

-Alexander Welsh, Emily Sanford professor emeritus of English at Yale University, is the author of, Hamlet in His Modern Guises (2001).
-His latest book, What Is Honor? invites philosophers and others—not to mention politicians—to take this question seriously.
+Alexander Welsh, the Emily Sanford Professor Emeritus of English at Yale University, is the author of Hamlet in His Modern Guises (2001).
+His latest book, What Is Honor?, invites philosophers and others—not to mention politicians—to take this question seriously.

 Harald Welzer

-Harald Welzer is the director of the Center for Interdisciplinary Memory Research at Essen and research professor of social psychology at the University of Witten/Herdecke in Germany.
-His publications in English include 'The Collateral Damage of Enlightenment: How Grandchildren Understand the History of National Socialist Crimes' and 'Their Grandfather’s Past' (in Cohen-Pfister and Wienroeder-Skinner, 2006).
+Harald Welzer is the director of the Center for Interdisciplinary Memory Research at Essen and a research professor of social psychology at the University of Witten/Herdecke in Germany.
+His publications in English include "The Collateral Damage of Enlightenment: How Grandchildren Understand the History of National Socialist Crimes" and "Their Grandfather’s Past" (in Cohen-Pfister and Wienroeder-Skinner, 2006).

 Michel Wensing